ldhulipala/ldhulipala.github.io/index.md

 title: Laxman Dhulipala
 ---

-I am currently a visiting faculty researcher at Google Research NYT where I work on the [Graph Mining][gm] team.
+I am currently a visiting faculty researcher at Google Research New York where I work on the [Graph Mining][gm] team.
 I am very excited to be joining the Department of Computer Science at University of Maryland, College Park as an Assistant Professor in July'22.
 Previously, I was a postdoc at MIT working with [Julian Shun][julian].
 I obtained my Ph.D. from Carnegie Mellon University, where I was advised by [Guy Blelloch][guy].

 My research revolves around designing high-performance parallel, dynamic, and streaming graph processing algorithms and systems, with a